 If credit recipients pay the subsidy costs and there is no ceiling on appropriations, then hypothetically there would be no limit to the size of the loan guarantee program.
 But this law does not state anything about an appropriations ceiling on the volume of loan guarantees.
 Some observers argue that loan guarantees with the recipients paying the estimated costs should not be provided unless there is a cap on appropriations in order to control the size of a credit program.
-No loan guarantees for innovative fuel technology have been made in which the credit recipient has paid the estimated subsidy cost upfront.
+46

-&lt;sup>47 U.S. Congress, Conference Committee, Balanced Budget Act of 1997, Conference Report to Accompany H.R.
+45 U.S. Congress, Conference Committee, Balanced Budget Act of 1997, Conference Report to Accompany H.R.
 2015, H.Rept.
 105-217, 105th Cong., 1st sess.
 (Washington, DC: July 30, 1997), pp. 996-997.